rmaharja/react_image_click_game/README.md

 # React memory game
 (https://rmaharja.github.io/react_image_click_game/)

 This project is a simple memory game built using React, using Materialize CSS as the primary CSS framework.
-The game uses twelve images of our favorite characters from our favorite cartoon shows including a Sponge who lives under the sea and cowardly dog names Courage.
+The game uses twelve images of our favorite characters from our favorite cartoon shows including a Sponge who lives under the sea and a cowardly dog named Courage.

 ### Game instructions:
 1.)
 Click on one of the images to start the game!